microsoft/qlib/docs/component/estimator.rst

             The module path, str type.

         - `args`
-            The filter class parameters, this parameters are set according to the `class`, and all the parameters as kwargs to `class`.
+            The filter class parameters, these parameters are set according to the `class`, and all the parameters as kwargs to `class`.

 Custom Data Handler
 ~~~~~~~~~~~~~~~~~~~~~~